 |Maintenance||Easy to Maintain.||It is also easy to clean.||Takes more effort to maintain.|

 |Cost||Costlier than non-stick and cast-iron cookware.||Less costly than stainless steel cookware.||Cheapest among all.|

 |Ease of Use||Convenient for cooking.||It is easiest to use.||Handling a cast iron cookware needs some experience.|

 How can a Stainless Steel Cookware Help You?

-What are Non-stick cookware’s Specialty?
+What is Non-stick cookware’s Specialty?

 To scramble eggs or fry any ingredient, use a non-stick skillet or saucepan.
 Non-stick cookware is ideal for cooking delicate and soft fish pieces or pancakes.
 If you want to make custard or rice, a non-stick pan is a way to go.
 Most ingredients are healthy to cook in them.
 To avoid damaging the base, use wooden utensils or heatproof spatulas.
 All the more, the non-stick cookware is simple to clean.

-Why a Cast Iron Cookware is also important?
+Why is Cast Iron Cookware also important?

 It is an age-old material that has recently gained popularity.
 Cooking on cast iron pans and pots is a pleasurable experience.
 It is dependable, non-toxic, long-lasting, non-sticky, and has many plus points to defend it.